AyrA/php-ytstream/README.md

 ## SB_CACHE_LIFETIME

-How long to keep successful SBlock answers in the cache.
+How long to keep successful SBlock answers in the cache (in seconds).
 Note: The API will always be queried if no ranges were found.

 - Type: number